A Better Future for All of Us:

 Lasting change cannot be created without hope that it is possible.
 Hope is not an empty, wistful feeling of “wouldn’t that be nice.”
 It’s about rolling up our sleeves and getting to work.
 It’s about planting the tree we never expect to sit under, knowing our grandchildren will reap the benefits.
 Hope breaks through initial barriers and sustains our efforts when new challenges appear.
 It is the difference between long-term success and continued failure.

 Leadership is not about being in charge; it is about having a vision for the future and empowering members of the community to develop and achieve that vision together.
-We need a leader who is honest about our challenges and who can harness Ashtabula County’s potential to overcome them.
+We need a leader who puts people first, who is honest about our challenges, and who can harness Ashtabula County’s potential to overcome them.
 We need a leader who is willing to challenge the status quo because we can do better than “the way it’s always been done.”